-However, more than half of the products tested failed to handle 100 per cent of the public threats effectively.
-While the numbers of 'misses' are not out of this world, it's disappointing to see wellknown products miss well-known threats.
-Products from Webroot and Checkpoint (ZoneAlarm) were particularly worrying in this regard.
-Targeted attacks were also handled well by all of the products, not one slipping through.
+However, half of the products tested failed to handle 100 per cent of the public threats effectively.
+While, in most cases, the numbers of 'misses' are not out of this world, it's disappointing to see well-known products miss well-known threats.
+Malwarebytes was particularly worrying in this regard, missing ten per cent of them.